Tropical Storm Kiko forms in eastern Pacific Ocean; no immediate threat to land

-MIAMI (AP) — A new tropical storm has formed in the eastern Pacific Ocean, more than a thousand miles (kilometers) off the coast of Mexico.
+MIAMI (AP) — A new tropical storm formed Sunday in the eastern Pacific Ocean, more than a thousand miles (kilometers) off the coast of Mexico.
 There was no immediate threat to land.

-Tropical Storm Kiko developed early Sunday and is expected to become a hurricane later this week, according to the U.S. National Hurricane Center in Miami.
+Tropical Storm Kiko developed early in the day and is expected to become a hurricane later this week, according to the U.S. National Hurricane Center in Miami.
 The hurricane center did not issue any coastal watches or warnings.

 “Strengthening is expected during the next couple of days, and the system is forecast to become a hurricane by Tuesday,” the hurricane center said.